My kids were starving and as soon as I added the spice mix to the dish, as the aromas floated around the house, my kids were excited about dinner.

 Heat the remaining oil in the same saucepan.
 Add the onion, garlic, and capsicum, stir regularly, cook until the vegetables soften, reduce the heat if needed.
 Add the paprika, cumin and chilli powder, cook, stirring, until fragrant, 20-30 seconds.

 Return the meat to the pan, stir through the tomato paste.
-Add the undrained tomatoes and stock.
-I added a little water (3/4 cup) to ensure all the meat was covered with liquid.
+Add the undrained tomatoes, stock and vegeta.
+I added a little extra water (3/4-1 cup) to ensure all the meat was covered with liquid.
 Bring to the boil, reduce the heat, simmer, covered, for 2 1/2 hours or until tender.

-After 2 hours of cooking, shred 1/2 of the meat coarsely with two forks, return the meat to the pan with the kidney beans; bring to the boil.
+After 2 1/2 hours of cooking, shred the meat coarsely with two forks, return the meat to the pan with the kidney beans; bring to the boil.
 Simmer, uncovered for 15 minutes.

 Roughly roll level tablespoons of the dumpling mixture into balls and drop them about 2cm apart, on top of the meat mixture.
 Simmer, covered, about 20 minutes or until the dumplings are cooked through.